Vertava Health of Texas offers our own Equine-Assisted Learning, available since spring 2018.

 Because substance abuse and addiction may have damaged your life in innumerable ways, these things are all critical for a person who is working towards lasting recovery.
 It can be tempting to look back and berate yourself for the mistakes you made, an action that can be very detrimental to your state of mind and forward progress.
-Additionally, as you look forward in facing the unknown—the unfamiliarities of a sober life—you may be apprehensive or fearful.
-The resolution you achieve in these areas during your sessions can help you to overcome these thoughts and learn to be more mindful and present in the moment.
+Additionally, as you look forward to facing the unknown—the unfamiliarities of a sober life—you may be apprehensive or fearful.
+The resolution you achieve in these areas during your sessions can help you to overcome these thoughts and learn to be more mindful and present at the moment.

 Take control over your addiction.
 Look inwards and find the strength and perseverance that is necessary to obtain a drug-free life.
 You don’t have to do it alone; instead, allow The Treehouse and our compassionate equine therapy team—man and horse alike—to support and guide you through these tumultuous waters towards higher ground.
 Contact us and learn more about how, with our help, you have the power to transform your life.